-Since it was first released in 2013, the Chromecast has been a big success for Google: The tiny, straightforward streaming stick can move content effortlessly from your phone or tablet to the big screen, and it's no real surprise that it's proved so popular with users and reviewers.
+Since it was first released in 2013, Chromecast has been a big success for Google: The tiny, straightforward streaming device can move content effortlessly from your phone or tablet to the big screen, so it's no real surprise that it's proved so popular with users and reviewers.
 Read on for our Google Chromecast tips and tricks.

 Start the party with guest mode

 Chromecast comes with a guest mode that means your friends can send content to the stick as well as you — as long as guest mode is enabled, anyone on the same WiFi network (in your house, for example) is able to interact with the dongle via a PIN code.

 From the Google Home app menu, choose Devices, then the cog icon by your Chromecast, then Guest mode.
 Slide the switch to On and your friends and relatives can get involved using the provided PIN.
 Note that guest mode doesn't work on iOS devices yet.

 When not in use, your Chromecast displays eye-catching pictures from various sources.
 If you see something you like, open Google search on your phone and ask "what's on my Chromecast?"
 You can access the same screen from the Devices tab of the Google Home app.

 Tap on the view links inside the Google Home app and you can see the source for the picture (Google+ or Google Maps for example) together with the person who posted it (where applicable).
 You need never ask where a picture has come from ever again.

 If you don't like the sorts of pictures Google is displaying as part of the Backdrop feature than you can take matters into your own hands and show images from your own collections instead.
 Tap Devices in the Google Home app then the cog icon by your device.